Report fraud and scams

 Fraud is committed when someone does not tell us the truth about their circumstances.
+It is not a victimless crime; it is theft from members of the public and is a criminal offence.

 Every year across the country, billions of taxpayers’ money is lost due to fraud.
 The National Fraud Office suggests that the full extent of public sector losses is unknown, since much fraud is hidden, difficult to find or remains unreported.